kouloumos/bitcointranscripts/bitcoin-explained/hashcash-and-bit-gold.md

 Hardware stuff.
 Shors, do you know what else they have?
-They have the OpenDime, they have the BlockClock, I think, right?
+They have the OpenDime, they have the clock, I think, right?

 Speaker 1: 00:00:51